archmangler/asynchronous-event-handling-using-microservices-and-kafka/README.md

 - This project demonstrates generation and asynchronous handling of events produced by microservices via a containerised and elastically scalable Kafka cluster.
 - The objective is to demonstrate the generation and parallel handling of high volumes of messages for load testing of transactional systems (e.g order matching platforms) in a cloud environment.
+- There is a requirement for:

+a) High Volume Low Latency Message Generation and
+b) Accurate Test message Generation and
+c) Point in time test message replay
+d) Log collection and monitoring
+e) Metrics Tracking and analytics (dashboarding)

 ## Operating Principle